Patrol torpedo boat PT-109: Aerial search of PT-109 sinking site

 The explosion and resulting fireball on the early morning of 2 August was spotted by Evans, who manned a secret observation post at the top of the Mount Veve volcano on Kolombangara; more than 10,000 Japanese troops were garrisoned below on the southeast portion.
-The Navy and its squadron of PT boats held a memorial service for the crew of PT-109 after reports were made of the large explosion, but Commander Warfield, to his credit, ordered an aerial search by Royal New Zealand Air Force P-40 fighters that spotted a few remains of the wreck, but not the crew, who had already swum to safety.
+The Navy and its squadron of PT boats held a memorial service for the crew of PT-109 after reports were made of the large explosion, but Commander Warfield ordered an aerial search by Royal New Zealand Air Force P-40 fighters that spotted a few remains of the wreck, but not the crew, who had already swum to safety.

-Coastwatchers Gasa and Kumana, 5 August
+Solomon Island Scouts Gasa and Kumana, 5 August

 Evans had been the first to dispatch islander scouts, Gasa and Kumana, in a dugout canoe late on 5 August, to look for possible survivors after decoding radio broadcasts that the explosion he had witnessed was PT-109.
 Gasa and Kumana had been trained by the British and Australians in search and detection and were willing to sacrifice their lives as part of their duty to the British and American troops.
-Native coastwatchers were used because they could avoid detection by Japanese ships and aircraft and, if spotted, would probably be taken for native fishermen.
+Native scouts were used because they could avoid detection by Japanese ships and aircraft and, if spotted, would probably be taken for native fishermen.

 Before they were rescued by the scouts on 8 August, Kennedy and his men survived for six days on Plum Pudding and then on Olasana Island.
 They had eaten only a few ripe coconuts, rainwater caught on leaves, and small amounts of fresh water and Japanese cookies Kennedy had taken from Naru Island.
 By chance, Gasa and Kumana stopped by Naru to investigate a Japanese wreck, from which they salvaged fuel and food.
 They first fled by canoe from Kennedy, who, with his sunburn, beard, and disheveled clothing, appeared to them to be a Japanese soldier.
 When they later arrived on Olasana, they pointed their Tommy guns at the rest of the crew, since the only light-skinned people they expected to find were Japanese, with whom they could not communicate.

 Thom's and Kennedy's rescue messages

-Kennedy's message scratched on a coconut while he was on Naru, where he had spent some time from 4 August to 7 August, was not the only communication given to the coastwatchers.
+Kennedy's message scratched on a coconut while he was on Naru, where he had spent some time from 4 August to 7 August, was not the only communication given to the scouts.
 A more detailed message was written by the executive officer of PT-109, Ensign Leonard Jay Thom, on 6 August.
 Thom's message was a "penciled note" written on paper, which read: